dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T403: Knowing one is watched can lead to self-censorship.
+### T403: Knowledge of being watched can lead to self-censorship.

 |Support|
 |---|